suman2025-kiit/quananon/README.md

 # The lightweight tQML model (tQMLTKSAM) is running using the following details :
 #Use the following code for model testing:
-$ python tQMLSAM_test.py model-name
+$ python tQMLTKSAM_test.py model-name

-tQMLTKSAM Model
+here model name will be